MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-651-General-Provisions-Governing-WagnerPeyser-Act-Employment-Service/section-651.10.md

 *Order holding office* means an ES office that has accepted a clearance order from an employer seeking U.S. workers to perform farmwork on a less than year-round basis through the Agricultural Recruitment System.

-*Outreach contact* means each MSFW that receives the presentation of information, offering of assistance, or follow-up activity from an outreach worker.
+*Outreach contact* means each MSFW that receives the presentation of information, offering of assistance, or follow-up activity from outreach staff.

+*Outreach staff* means ES staff with the responsibilities described in § 653.107(b) of this chapter.

 *Participant* means a reportable individual who has received services other than the services described in § 677.150(a)(3) of this chapter, after satisfying all applicable programmatic requirements for the provision of services, such as eligibility determination. (*See* § 677.150(a) of this chapter.)